 WCPI has worked more recently to build and expand the pipeline of young women leaders, through its congressional fellowship program, internship program, and special events, such as Take Our Daughters to Congress Day.
 “Joint Session,” WCPI’s bicameral, bipartisan program for women chiefs of staff, committee staff directors, and senior leadership staff, administered in partnership with Democracy Fund, provides opportunities for networking and professional development among senior women leaders on Capitol Hill.
 These efforts together can contribute to improving the functioning of Congress as an institution.

-To learn more about WCPI, click here to see our 2019 Mid-Year Report.
+To learn more about WCPI, click here to see our recently released 2019 Annual Report.